Step 1 : Sign in to your tenant

 You will receive two emails from Nintex.

-The Dashboard is displayed.
-Your Dashboard gives you an up-to-date view of your workflows, instances, tasks, and connections
+The Automate page is displayed where you can view your workflows, instances, tasks, and connections.

 View License and subscription details